-1st March 2018 € (000's) Restated12
+1 st March 2018 € (000's) Restated 14

 Total investment in Tramezzino 3'493

 Total identifiable net assets acquired 429

 Non-controlling Interests 211

 Goodwill allocated 3'275

-The acquisition goodwill was adjusted by a net amount of € 546k resulting from fair value adjustments.
-These included various estimation and accounting alignments or corrections such as the final alignment to Selecta Group accounting policies on fair values of intangible assets, corrections relating to liabilities and costs not provided for in the initial acquisition accounting.
+The acquisition goodwill was adjusted by a net amount of \le 546k resulting from fair value adjustments.
+These included various estimation and accounting alignments or adjustments such as the final alignment to Selecta Group accounting policies on fair values of intangible assets and other measurement period adjustments.

-14.3.
+15.3.
 Acquisition of Express Vending: measurement period adjustments